yeray142/QML-QGNN/README.md

 The project is organized as follows:

-- `data/`: This directory contains the image datasets used for training and testing.
+- `data/`: This directory contains the image datasets used for training and testing during initial testing phases.
 - `docs/`: Project documentation and presentation files.
 - `imgs/`: Project images and plots.
-- `models/`: Implementations of quantum models.
 - `notebooks/`: Jupyter notebooks demonstrating the experiments and results.
 - `utils/`: Utility functions and helper scripts.
 - `.gitignore`: Github .gitignore file to get rid of annoying files.
 - `LICENSE.txt`: The project's license file.
+- `README.md`: This documentation file.
 - `requirements.txt`: The Python requirements text file.
-- `README.md`: This documentation file.

 ## Usage